 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 We believe that the municipal bond market remains a high-quality market that offers good opportunities for long-term investors seeking tax-free income.
 While fundamentals are sound overall and technical support should persist, investors should expect modest returns in 2016.
-Muni investors this year may just earn coupon income, possibly offset somewhat by declines in principal values.
-Muni bond yields are likely to rise this year along with Treasury yields, although probably not to the same extent.
+If the economic recovery prompts the Fed to continue raising rates, muni bond yields are likely to rise along with Treasury yields, although probably not to the same extent.
 While higher yields typically pressure bond prices, we expect rate increases to be gradual and modest.
 Ultimately, we believe T. Rowe Price's independent credit research is our greatest strength and will remain an asset for our investors as we navigate the current market environment.